tanjingder/gen-ai-app/README.md

   “What objects are shown in the video?”
   “Are there any graphs in the video?
 If yes, describe them.”

-There are also sample PDF and PPTX in the sample_pdf_pptx folder to refer.
+There are also sample PDF and PPTX in the docs folder to refer.

 ## Project Reflection